chrisgahlert/gradle-dcompose-plugin/README.md

 To apply the plugin, see the Gradle plugin page: https://plugins.gradle.org/plugin/com.chrisgahlert.gradle-dcompose-plugin

-When running the build, it will automatically look for the following Docker environment
+When running the build, you will need to make sure, Docker is properly configured.
+The easiest way is to just use environment variables.
+The plugin will automatically look for the following Docker environment variables:
-variables:

 * DOCKER_HOST (e.g. `tcp://localhost:2376`)
 * DOCKER_TLS_VERIFY (e.g. `0`)